iodepo/odis-arch/book/thematics/depth/index.md

 ## Introduction

-This document introduces approaches for the representation of depth in the metadata to aid in the discovery and filtering of resources of interest based on depth values.
+This document presents approaches for the representation of depth in schema.org metadata to aid in the discovery and filtering of resources of interest based on depth.

 ## Scope